top of page

 SOCIAL ENGAGEMENT

-Human Rights and Social Responsibility
+Social Responsibility

 Supporting Women's Development

 Princess Hussa has inaugurated women’s universities in Riyadh and been the inspirational keynote speaker at women’s university graduation ceremonies in Riyadh and Jeddah.
-As a keen believer that women’s participation is key to the success of the Kingdom, Princess Hussa chaired meetings of businesswomen, in Riyadh, to support and facilitate their successful quest for a women’s section in the Riyadh Chamber of Commerce and Industry in 2004.
+As a keen believer that women’s participation is key to the success of the Kingdom, Princess Hussa chaired meetings of businesswomen, in Riyadh, to support and facilitate their successful quest for a women’s section in the Riyadh Chamber of Commerce and Industry, in 2004.

-Lectures
+Lectures and Seminars

-Lecture on “An Introduction to International Human Rights Law and Islamic Human Rights Law”, at King Saud University, Riyadh, 2014
+Seminar on “An Introduction to International Human Rights Law and Islamic Human Rights Law”, at King Saud University, Riyadh, 2014

 Lecture on "The Impact of Art on Society" at the Saudi Centre of Art, Jeddah, January 2001